iluwatar/java-design-patterns/factory-method/README.md

 ---
-title: "Factory Method Pattern in Java: Examples, Uses, and Benefits"
+title: "Factory Method Pattern in Java: Enhancing Flexibility with Polymorphic Manufacturing"
+shortTitle: Factory Method
 description: "Learn about the Factory Method pattern in Java.
 Explore examples, uses, benefits, and how it enhances code flexibility and maintenance."
 category: Creational
 language: en